offthedial/site/src/pages/faq.md

 #### I’ve just finished a season of IDTGA, what do I do now?

+Congrats!
+We hope you had fun!
 If you didn't make top cut, you can still watch the rest of the tournament on [Twitch](https://twitch.tv/offthedial)!

-If you have any feedback on how we can improve the tournament in the future, please see [otd.ink/feedback](https://otd.ink/feedback).
+If you have any feedback on how we can improve the tournament in the future, please let us know at [otd.ink/feedback](https://otd.ink/feedback).